147 Automatic tracking of tongue movement in speech utterances by a computer

 Mitch Marcus: “I just didn’t believe I would have carte blanche (at Bell).
 It took me awhile after I got here to realize that it really is true.” (pg.66)

 It is strange to think that while these things were going on, my father never tried to teach me, or attempted to groom me to understand scientific thinking.
 It seemed that he also gave me and my brother carte blanche, too.
 It was not until I was in college that I started to inquire about his work.
-While he drove me from home to college (Bucknell University, Lewisburg, PA), we spoke about these things.
+While he drove me from home to college (a three hour ride from Bucknell University, Lewisburg, PA), we spoke about these things.
 I felt I had come to know my father as a person for the first time.
 Before then, he was a distant, but a generous, figure, one that a teenager would looked up to as brilliant, but bit of a mystery.
+The abundant layers of green leaves bursting out on Route 80 echoed in my mind as we talked, as his generative world began to open up, layer by layer, to my awareness as an artist.

 In 1980’s, at the age of early 50’s,my father began to send a series of notes to his colleagues questioning the basic tenets of acoustics research, as he found them flawed and inadequate for the goals pursued.
 In my simplified understanding (over-simplification, I am sure), what the early research assumed was that by segmenting speech patterns, you could have enough data to rebuild speech.
 It would be a bit like dissecting a frog, and stitching it back together, only to expect it to jump again -- A typical reductionist/modernist assumption.

-Now retired from Ohio State, he has been doing a research stint for International Institute for Advanced Studies in Kyoto.
-Recently, he was updating me on his recent findings and presentation he had been preparing for a major conference.
+Retired from Ohio State, he began doing a research stint for International Institute for Advanced Studies in Kyoto.
+He then updated me on his recent findings and presentation he had been preparing for a major conference.
 I asked him what he was interested in pursuing for the next six months at the institute.
 He listed off five issues he was concerned with, including how we need to begin a movement of a non-air conditioned world (just plant more trees, he implores), re-examining the basic premise of Kanji representation in Japanese computer software, and the overlap of the architectural structure to evolutionary studies to account for complexity and mystery of living beings.
 Apparently, he has not slowed down at all, even after his supposed “retirement.”

 In Creativity in Science, Dean Keith Simonton notes: “Highly creative individuals are said to have a flat hierarchy of associations in comparison to the steep hierarchy of associations of those with low creativity.” (pg.
 105, Creativity in Science, Cambridge Press) And creative scientists display a definitive “associate richness” of divergent thinking.
 My father’s mind works in this divergence, while noting prosodic details of reality, but often going beyond the normative associations.
 He has the ability to seek and detect the underlying assumptions, a quality that Thomas Kuhn mentions in “The Structure of Scientific Revolutions,” an ability that is essential in major paradigm shifts in scientific thinking.